nightsel/Coding-projects/readme.md

 to give faster actions taken after every action that is taken, which can be simulated for an average increase.
 The calculations are done in calctftrandom.py.

-todo1: AI project

-First, a csv with all the characters in the game needs to be found.
+First, a data file with all the characters in the game needs to be found.
 It can be downloaded from https://raw.communitydragon.org/latest/cdragon/tft/en_us.json .
+The goal is to create an AI that buys correct characters from the shop with limited gold.
+In this case correct characters are defined to be the ones that give the most traits to the board.
+All supportive functions are written in tft_utils.py

+A simple AI model is written in rollingAI.py.
+This AI simply buys the character that generates the most synergies for the current board without considering future boards.
+It is only able to buy one character per shop out of the 5 choices.

+Next AI should be able to buy multiple characters per shop, maybe even sell characters.
+And the purchase algorithm could be modified to be more complicated.